 Are We Seeing Classic Bubble Warning Signs?

-The combination of double-digit year-over-year gains in key segments alongside deceleration or contraction in transaction volumes represents the classic decoupling from fundamentals that defines bubble conditions.
-When prices rise as volume falls, it typically indicates a small group of buyers setting marginal prices that don’t reflect broader market depth.
+Double-digit year-over-year gains in key segments alongside falling transaction volumes.
+That combination is the classic decoupling from fundamentals that defines bubble conditions.
+When prices rise as volume falls, a small group of buyers is setting marginal prices that don’t reflect broader market depth.
+And that’s a fragile foundation to be standing on.

-Inventory accumulation provides perhaps the clearest warning signal.
-BRG International data shows that in June 2025, inventory in Miami-Dade rose 46% year-over-year, with Broward up 44% and Palm Beach up 30%.
+Inventory accumulation gives you perhaps the clearest warning signal of all.
+BRG International data highlighted by Bloomberg shows that in June 2026, inventory in Miami-Dade rose 46% year-over-year, with Broward up 44% and Palm Beach up 30%.

 These inventory surges indicate sellers are bringing properties to market but buyers aren’t absorbing them at asking prices, creating the supply overhang that typically forces price adjustments.

-Ultra-luxury inventory metrics offer a more nuanced picture with Miami Ultra Lux Condos reporting months of supply for properties priced above $3 million sitting at approximately 6.2 months, which is considered a “balanced” market indicator rather than oversupply.
-This suggests the very top tier maintains relative equilibrium while segments below face growing pressure.
+Ultra-luxury inventory metrics offer a more nuanced picture.
+Miami Ultra Lux Condos reports months of supply for properties priced above $3 million sitting at approximately 6.2 months, which reads as a balanced market rather than oversupply.
+So the very top tier holds relative equilibrium while everything below faces growing pressure.

 Miami’s Red-Hot Housing Market Is Starting To Look Like A Bubble